kiko323/twitter-clone/README.md

 ```

 ## MYSQL atabase
-Import the .sql file, and edit the .env accordingly.
+Import the .sql file, and edit the .env file accordingly.